phinze/writeheavy.com/_posts/2011-07-31-when-its-ok-to-turn-of-rails-ip-spoof-checking.markdown

    `remote_ip` implementation, since it will always pull from `X-Forwarded-For`.

 Hank
-:  And if you can turn of IP spoof checking, Rails won't blow up at the drop of a hat.
+:  And if you can turn off IP spoof checking, Rails won't blow up at the drop of a hat.

 Paul
 :  Awesome, so at the Rails layer we'll drop the `Client-Ip` header completely